visionary-futures-collective/covid19/project-team.md

 permalink: /project-team
 ---
 # Ways to Get Involved
-## Learn more
-Do you want to learn more about what we do?
+Want to learn more about what we do?
 [Join our newsletter](https://apfn.substack.com/), which will provide you with regular updates and info on how to participate in some of our initiatives.

 ## Share your work
 * Are you part of a strike, protest, or other action on your campus that you'd like us to circulate?
 Email us with a link and a one-sentence description.